FOLLOW US

 Apply for a free UK Global Health Insurance Card (GHIC) or European Health Insurance Card (EHIC) before leaving the UK.
 If you already have an EHIC, it will still be valid as long as it remains in date.

 The GHIC or EHIC entitles you to state-provided medical treatment necessary during your trip.
 Any treatment provided is on the same terms as Montenegrin nationals.
+You will need to take your British passport and GHIC card to a local branch office of the Montenegrin Health insurance Fund to request a certificate of entitlement to medical care to be issued to you in advance of medical treatment, or as soon as possible after urgent admission to hospital.
+If you do not have a certificate of entitlement to medical care you will be charged for the treatment and paid bills will not be reimbursed.
 If you do not have your card with you or you’ve lost it, contact the NHS Overseas Healthcare Team.

 It’s important to take out appropriate travel insurance for your needs.
 A GHIC or EHIC is not an alternative to travel insurance and you should have both before you travel.
 A GHIC or EHIC does not cover all health-related costs, for example, medical repatriation, ongoing medical treatment and non-urgent treatment.
 Read more about what your travel insurance should cover.